indiqusdocs/yntraa/docs/Knowledgebase/ResettingPassword.md

 If you’ve forgotten your One Yotta account password, you can easily reset it by clicking the “Forgot Password?” link on the login page, the following steps to verify your email, and setting a new password:

-If you’ve lost access to your One Yotta password or need to change it for security purposes, the following simple steps to reset it:
+If you’ve lost access to your One Yotta password or need to change it for security purposes, follow these steps to reset it:

-1. On the One Yotta login page, click the **Forgot Your Password?** link located beneath the password input field.
+1. On the login page, click **Forgot Your Password?** under the password field.
-2. **Enter Registered Email**:
-    - You’ll be redirected to a new screen asking for your registered **email address**.
-    - Enter your email in the input field.
-    - Click the **Submit** button.
+2. Enter your **Registered Email** and click **Submit**.
-3. **Check Your Email**: Open your inbox and look for an email from **Yotta** (no-reply@yotta.com) with the subject **Reset password**, which contains a **link to reset your credentials**.
+3. Check your inbox for a **Reset Password** email from no-reply@yotta.com and click the reset link.
-4. **Enter New Password**:
-    -  Type your new password in the first input field.
-    - Make sure the password includes at least one uppercase letter, one lowercase letter, one number, one special character, and is 8–15 characters long.
+4. Enter your **New Password** (8–15 characters, with uppercase, lowercase, number, and special character).
-5. **Confirm New Password**: Re-enter the same password in the second input field to confirm it.
+5. Re-enter the password to **Confirm**.
-6. **(Optional) Sign Out of Other Devices**:
-    - There is a checkbox for **Sign out from other devices**
-    - Checked by default — uncheck it if you want to stay signed in elsewhere.
-7. **Submit the Form**: Click the orange **Submit** button to save your new password.
-Once submitted successfully, you should be able to log in with your new credentials.
+6. Click **Submit** to save your new password and log in.